mveillon/lisser/README.md

 For information on the `style` parameter, see the **Notes** section of [this page](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).

 There is also an optional `agg` paramater, which has the same format as the ones in the **Aggregations** section, but doesn't use the `Column` parameter.
+If present, the given numpy function will be called on the `Price` column for the whole period, and used to create a flat control line of that aggregation.
+Common functions are `mean` and `count`.

 ## Aggregations